 One more time.

 Elvis starred in “Easy Come Easy Go” in 1967 with Pat Priest.
-“The Munsters” TV program was cancelled the previous year.
+She played Marilyn on”The Munsters” TV program that was cancelled the previous year.

 Pat Priest is a great Elvis story.
 From a recent article in the Memphis Commercial Appeal.
 Here’s a brief excerpt.